agougher/geminus/README.md

 text for meta-analyses, so they are likely not useful for all purposes.

-The main function in this package is `sendPrompt` which sends text and/or image prompts to the Gemini or GPT LLM and will return a single text string as a response.
+The main function in this package is `sendPrompt` which sends text prompts, optionally with an image or pdf, to the Gemini or GPT LLMs and will return a single text string as a response.
 When tabular data is requested, the `cleanTable` function can be used to attempt to parse the text string to a data frame, based on how, in my experience, the LLMs frequently returns tables.
 The table, however, should be carefully checked to make sure it was parsed correctly.

 Note, a Gemini or OpenAI API key is needed for these functions to run, and the key must match the respective Gemini or GPT model being called